LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community inclu
+Examples of representing a project or community include